 At a time shortly after the "British Invasion" of early 1964 and the coming of the Beatles to America, as the early '60s faded and the country tried to get over the Kennedy assassination of a few months before, a temporary building went up in the middle of the parking lot.
 Not much more than a shack, I don't think it even had permanent flooring over the asphalt of the lot.
 Yet for myself and my childhood friends, it seemed a magic place.
 "Soundsville" sold records--45's and LP's--as well as posters and magazines about the rock 'n roll scene.
 It gave away radio station KCBQ's weekly flyer on the Top 40 hits with their rankings, news about upcoming concerts, and a bit of human interest stuff about the various DJ's.

-Soundsville was there for perhaps three years, during a time when I was just becoming aware of mass media and the vastness of this whole big beautiful world.
+Soundsville was there for perhaps three years, during a time when I was just becoming aware of mass media and the vastness of this whole big world.
 My friends and I would hang around there until they kicked us out, looking at the album covers and sorting through posters of the Rollings Stones, Dave Clark Five, Animals, Kinks, Righteous Brothers, and all the rest.
 Though dad hated that "wild teenage music", he'd occasionally relent and give my brother or me a 45 from Soundsville for our birthdays or other special occasions.
-And always, my buddies and I would pick up the Top 40 listing and talk to each other about the songs we'd heard the evening before, while lying in bed on a warm summer night with our cheap radios alligator-clipped to a piece of metal and the earplug firmly in place.
+And always, my buddies and I would pick up the Top 40 listing and talk to each other about the songs we'd all heard the evening before, lying in our beds on warm summer nights with our cheap radios alligator-clipped to a piece of metal and the earplug firmly in place.

 For a month in the summer of '65, mom took my brother and sister to Indiana for a visit; I'd been there with my dad the year before.
 It felt very grown up for dad and me to be living like a couple of bachelors in the family house on College Avenue during those four weeks, usually going out to dinner in the evening and taking a walk afterwards around the neighborhood or whatever shopping mall we happened to be at.

 One evening after a meal at the Sizzler, I recall standing in that parking lot and hearing the Yardbirds' "For Your Love" coming from Soundsville.
 This was the summer when "Satisfaction", "Like a Rolling Stone", "Stop!
 In the Name of Love", "Yesterday", and "You've Lost That Loving Feeling" were brand new.
-I even had a bit of a crush on Florence Ballard of the Supremes.
-It was also the summer of the culmination of the Civil Rights Act, the passage of Medicare, and the decision to escalate America's role in Vietnam.
+It was also the summer of the culmination of the Civil Rights Act (actually passed the year before but supplemented), and the decision to escalate America's role in Vietnam.
+I can remember LBJ's televised address on the former, telling us that in order to make the new laws work we had to find it in our hearts to embrace them in spirit.
+He would be the last president that I, in a child's innocent way, thought of as an infallible adult who always knew what to do.
+Medicare was soon to follow, and my parents would both benefit greatly from it toward the end of their lives.
 Nothing had gone seriously sour yet, and it seemed a time of great hope.

 My ten year old self had a very strong perception of that moment, standing there in that parking lot and listening to that Yardbirds song on that otherwise ordinary evening.
 It's something that I still recall forty-five years later.
 It just seemed for a moment, with all my capacity to feel, that I was living in the best of all possible times.
 I wondered what the future might bring, and how it could ever be any better than now.
 But most of all, I wondered what would become of the music.
-Would it fade away and be forgotten, or would it still be listened to twenty years in the future.
-I would be an unimaginable thirty years old by then, and it was the most vast span of time my young mind could conceive of.
+I wondered if it would fade away and be forgotten, or would still be listened to ten years in the future.
+I would be an unimaginable twenty years old by then, and it was the most vast span of time my young mind could conceive of.

 There came a day when Soundsville was no more.
 Several of us went down to pick up the KCBQ flyer as we'd done countless times, and the place had been turned into some other kind of retail business.
 We couldn't understand, and felt ripped off.
 Whatever business had taken its place didn't last, and before too deep into the late '60s the shack was removed and the area reverted to parking spaces.